kzalewski11/MTG-Tools/README.md

 # MTG-Tools
-Tools for deckbuilding in Magic The Gathering Arena
+Tools for deckbuilding in Magic: The Gathering Arena (MTGA)

 ## Main Functionality
-These tools are used for turning virtual MTGA decks into real-life decks you can actually hold!
-The idea is to pilot decks with various builds in the game, and then once you know a deck is effective, quickly purchase the exact cards in the deck for IRL use.
-The current iteration works through TCGPlayer.com, which has a very good Mass Entry feature and reasonable prices.
+These tools are used for turning virtual MTGA decks into real-life decks *you can actually hold!*  The idea is to pilot decks with various builds in the game, and then once you know a deck is effective, quickly purchase the exact cards in the deck for IRL use.
+The current iteration works through [TCG Player](https://www.tcgplayer.com/), which has a very good Mass Entry feature and reasonable prices.
 They also have a very nice cart optimization tool to help reduce costs even further.

 ## Scripts
 ### MTGAddToCart.ps1: